 Have you always wanted to attend the National March for Life in Washington D.C.?
 ProLife Mississippi (PLM) wants to make that dream a reality by sponsoring a 4-day 3-night bus trip to the 2018 National March for Life.
 We will stay at the Renaissance DC Downtown Hotel.

-On Wednesday, September 27th, thousands of pro-lifers gathered in 715 cities across the globe for the kickoff of the Fall 40 Days for Life campaign.
+On Wednesday, September 27th, thousands of pro-lifers gathered in 715 cities across the globe for the 10th Anniversary Kickoff of the Fall 40 Days for Life campaign.
+Founded in 2007, the biannual event has seen more than 13,000 babies saved and 86 abortion facilities close.
+As of October 24th, 289 mothers have chosen life as a result of the current campaign.
 There are 4,876 local campaigns being held in 44 different countries.
 In just the first two days nine babies were saved from abortion.

 About 35 people attended the Jackson, Mississippi service.
 Dana Chisholm, President of Pro-Life Mississippi, welcomed everyone and thanked them for coming.
 Ken Shelton opened in prayer and Deacon Nick Adam of St. Richard Catholic Church was the Keynote speaker.
 Pastor Trey Hammond of Crossroads of Life Church in Byram led the singing.
 Sister Dorothea Sondgeroth of St. Dominic Health Services closed the service in prayer.

 The fall campaign continues until November 5.
 Join our closing service at 2 PM on that Sunday at the State Street Abortion Clinic.